Ranjith8711/JAVA_GUI_PROJECT/README.md

 12. Snake Game GUI In Java
 13. SpeedDistanceTimeCalculator GUI In Java
 14. StudentInfoSystem GUI In Java
 15. Advanced To Do List GUI In Java
+16. NotepadApp GUI In Java